"The Biggest Little City in the World" proclaims the Reno Arch, dating from 1926.

 For map locations and website links to the businesses below, and more, see our gay Reno listings pages.

-Reno has a lively, active gay community, but no “gayborhood” The bars, not all strictly gay, are scattered in all parts of town.
-There is no community center either, but Northern Nevada GLBTIQA folk manage just fine.
+Reno has a lively, active gay community, but no “gayborhood.”
+The bars, not all strictly gay, are scattered in all parts of town and Northern Nevada LGBTIQA folk manage just fine.

 Circus Circus (500 North Sierra St; 800-648-5010), the official host hotel of Reno Pride held the Friday night party in the ballroom and had special rates for Pride visitors.
 Besides a gambling casino they have six restaurants, dancing, nightly cabaret and special events entertainment.